emely3h/Geospatial_ML/README.md

 My approach was to find a good training configuration first and then move on to optimize the unet architecture before experimenting with regularization methods.
-In experiment the early stopping callback was optimized to check the mean intersection over union and the loss instead of the accuracy.
+In experiment 6 the early stopping callback was optimized to check the mean intersection over union and the loss instead of the accuracy.
 In experiment 7 different optimizers with different learning rates were tested.
 Given the resources AdamW performed best.
+The best model could perform with a jaccard index of 0.951696.
 At this point a good training configuration was found and I moved on to optimizing the unet architecture.
 In experiment 8 I tested different amounts of Conv2D layers with different amounts of filter sizes.
+Only the architecture with one convolutional layer less than the original performed better than the one I started with.
+The intersection over union could be improved to 0.95598.

 ## Final result

+The first unet trained on the entire dataset performed with an intersection over union of `0.900786`.
+After hyperparameter optimization the metric could be improved to `0.951696` As a benchmark, the overlap between the wq image and the final mask image was calculated.
+The mean intersection over union for the test data is `0.897474`.

 ## Working with google colab